cauliyang/cs337_project_2/README.md

-# Award
+# Recipe Bot

-Extract awards from tweets.
-Developed for group 4 in CS337, Fall 2025.
+Developed by group 4 in CS337, Fall 2025.

 ## Members